Configuring Hive on Spark

 conversion.
 You can increase the value if you want better performance by converting more common joins to map joins.
 However, if you set this value too high, tasks may fail because too much memory is

 being used by data from small tables.

 For improved performance, Cloudera recommends that you configure the following additional properties for Hive.
 In Cloudera Manager, set these properties in the advanced configuration snippet for HiveServer2.

 For general Spark configuration recommendations, see Configuring Spark on YARN Applications.

 Executor memory size can have a number of effects on Hive.
 Increasing executor memory increases the number of queries for which Hive can enable mapjoin optimization.
 However, if there's too much executor memory, it takes longer to perform garbage collection.
 Also, some experiments shows that HDFS doesn’t handle concurrent writers well, so it may face a race condition if there are too many executor cores.

 Cloudera recommends that you set the value for spark.executor.cores to 5, 6, or 7, depending on what the host is divisible by.
 For example, if yarn.nodemanager.resource.cpu-vcores is 19, then you would set the value to 6.
 Executors must have the same number of cores.
-If you set the value to 5, each executor only gets three cores, with four left unused.
+If you set the value to 5, three executors with 5 cores each can be launched, leaving four cores unused.
 If you set the value to 7, only two executors are used, and five cores are unused.
 If the number of cores is 20, set the value to 5 so that each executor gets four cores, and no cores are unused.

 - Compute a memory size equal to yarn.nodemanager.resource.memory-mb * (spark.executor.cores / yarn.nodemanager.resource.cpu-vcores) and then split that between spark.executor.memory and spark.yarn.executor.memoryOverhead.